yamcs/yamcs/docs/server-manual/administration/configuration.rst

 serverId (string)
     Customize the server's identifier.
 This uniquely identifies your Yamcs system.
 For each Yamcs system you run, it should use a different server identifier.

-    This concept is used in replication between Yamcs systems, and in the namespace of system parameters.
+    This property is used in replication between Yamcs systems, and in the namespace of system parameters.

 yamcs-web (map)
     Configuration of the Yamcs web application.
 The different options are documented in :doc:`../web-interface/index`